edwardchalstrey1/fragmented_genome_with_snps/Progress/Flowchart/flowchart.md

 ### SNP positions for a contig permutation

-**(5-6)** The [ReformRatio](https://github.com/edwardchalstrey1/fragmented_genome_with_snps/blob/master/lib/reform_ratio.rb) class contains other methods that obtain arrays of the homozygous and heterozygous SNPs across the entire genome, for each contig permutation. *Perhaps these methods can be grouped into one method, to avoid large arrays of the data being stored in memory*
+**(5-6)** [ReformRatio](https://github.com/edwardchalstrey1/fragmented_genome_with_snps/blob/master/lib/reform_ratio.rb) contains other methods that obtain arrays of the homozygous and heterozygous SNPs across the entire genome, for each contig permutation. *Perhaps these methods can be grouped into one method, to avoid large arrays of the data being stored in memory*

+### Calculating the ratio of homozygous to heterozygous SNPs, for each permutation

+**(7-8)** [FitnessScore::count](https://github.com/edwardchalstrey1/fragmented_genome_with_snps/blob/master/lib/fitness_score.rb) is used to get the number of SNPs at a set number of divisions across the genome.
+This is done for homozygous and heterozygous SNPs.
+Then [FitnessScore::ratio](https://github.com/edwardchalstrey1/fragmented_genome_with_snps/blob/master/lib/fitness_score.rb) creates an array of the ratio of homozygous to heterozygous SNPs for each of the genome divisions.

+### Permutation fitness